cosad3s/salsa/README.md

 4. Route the tool **an HTTP proxy** for further investigation (`--proxy 127.0.0.1:8080` for instance)

 ## Q/A

+*How long it takes to dump all objects from a target ?*

+> I measured between 3 and 4 hours on average (*with standard options, without debug and without proxy*).

 *Why is the authentication username/password does not work ?*